zio/zio-prelude/docs/functional-data-types/nonemptylist.md

 This would have been difficult to express with `foldLeft` because we would have had to start with an initial value that was an empty chunk and thus would have gotten back a `Chunk` instead of a `NonEmptyChunk`.

-Of course we could have just used the `toNonEmptyChunk` operator on `NonEmptyList`.
+Of course, we could have just used the `toNonEmptyChunk` operator on `NonEmptyList`.

 ```scala mdoc:nest
 def toNonEmptyChunk[A](as: NonEmptyList[A]): NonEmptyChunk[A] =